-Subscriptions are everywhere nowadays whenever you go on some random internet sites: whether it is for subscribing to newsletters and offer, opening an account on any websites and community sites.
+Subscriptions are everywhere nowadays whenever you go to some random internet sites: whether it is for subscribing to newsletters and offer, opening an account on any websites and community sites.
 Learn about disposable e-mail.

 As if it weren’t enough, they even politely invite you to “find your friends” by asking to access your address book so that they check if some of your friends are already using that same network.

-Most of the time, the lambda user doesn’t even think about it and, without even considering the consequences of his act, he innocently gives away his e-mail address so as to be able to subscribe to one online service, then …. then he ends up receiving a lot of e-mails that doesn’t necessarily pertain to his interest.
+Most of the time, the lambda user doesn’t even think about it and, without even considering the consequences of his act, he innocently gives away his e-mail address so as to be able to subscribe to one online service, then …. then he ends up receiving a lot of e-mails that don’t necessarily pertain to his interest.
 So he ends up deleting (or ignoring) more emails than he reads in one day.

-Use dummy email address for subscriptions
+Use a dummy email address for subscriptions

 - the online site asks you to fill some information about you (at least an e-mail address and a password),